tatobari/hx711py/README.md

 ## Files description

 File descriptions:
 - `hx711.py`: v0.1 code.
 Readings are not near as frequent as they could be.
-Currently, it's barely doing 1 reading per second when the HX711 allows for 10SPS (Samples Per Second), which translates two 10 readings per second.
+Currently, it's barely doing 1 reading per second when the HX711 allows for 10SPS (Samples Per Second), which translates to 10 readings per second.
 - `example.py`: Example of how to use `hx711.py`.
-The exaplanation is not really good.
+The exaplanation is not good at all.
 - `hx711_emulator.py`: This is a class that emulates the behaviour of my original HX711 class.
-It's actually more of a simulator.
+It's actually more a simulator than an emulator.
 - `example_emulator.py`: Show an example but using the emulator class.
 - `hx711pi.py`: This a new version I've just created, untested at the moment, with the objective of allowing 10 readings per second.
 They will be provided by some sort of event I still need to figure out how to create and how to throttle somehow.